dimi-fn/breakTheHabit/README.md

     * run the docker container which will install all npm packages and dependencies, will seed the database, and will run the server using nodemon
     * start the api and database services that will run and seed the postgreSQL database
     * serve the server on port 3000 (http://localhost:3000)
-* Similarly, run `bash _scripts/starTest.sh` to run the tests
+* Similarly, run `bash _scripts/startTest.sh` to run the tests

 ### Stop the server

 * In order to just stop the server:
     * In the same terminal type `ctrl+c`, or
     * Open another terminal, navigate to the root project directory and run `bash _scripts/stopContainer.sh`
-* In order to both stop the server and teardown by removing all running services in containers as well as by removing volumes, run `bash _scripts/tearDown.sh`
+* In order to both stop the server and teardown by removing all running services in containers as well as removing volumes, run `bash _scripts/tearDown.sh`

 ## Database

 To enter the postgreSQL database:
-* first have the docker running based on the commands of the 'server' section
+* First have the docker running based on the commands of the 'server' section
-* open another terminal, navigate to the root project, and run:
+* Open another terminal, navigate to the root project, and run:

         docker exec -it habit_tracker_dev_db psql -U habit_tracker habit